 Madison Ave / E 64th St real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Madison Ave / E 64th St neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Madison Ave / E 64th St neighborhood have a highly unusual car ownership.
-58.2% of the households in this neighborhood don't own a car at all.
+American households most often have a car, and regularly they have two or three.
+But households in the Madison Ave / E 64th St neighborhood buck this trend.
+58.6% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.1% of U.S. neighborhoods.

 In addition, the Madison Ave / E 64th St neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 54,511 persons per square mile in the neighborhood, it is more packed with people than 98.8% of the nation's neighborhoods.
 Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Madison Ave / E 64th St neighborhood is one of the most walkable neighborhoods in America.

-Did you know that the Madison Ave / E 64th St neighborhood has more Austrian and Romanian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Madison Ave / E 64th St neighborhood has more Eastern European and Russian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.6% of this neighborhood's residents have Austrian ancestry and 2.9% have Romanian ancestry.
+In fact, 5.7% of this neighborhood's residents have Eastern European ancestry and 9.7% have Russian ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-In the Madison Ave / E 64th St neighborhood in New York, NY, residents most commonly identify their ethnicity or ancestry as German (10.5%).
-There are also a number of people of Irish ancestry (10.0%), and residents who report Russian roots (7.9%), and some of the residents are also of French ancestry (7.1%), along with some English ancestry residents (6.4%), among others.
-In addition, 22.6% of the residents of this neighborhood were born in another country.
+In the Madison Ave / E 64th St neighborhood in New York, NY, residents most commonly identify their ethnicity or ancestry as German (11.2%).
+There are also a number of people of Russian ancestry (9.7%), and residents who report Irish roots (8.6%), and some of the residents are also of South American ancestry (6.1%), along with some Polish ancestry residents (6.0%), among others.
+In addition, 19.7% of the residents of this neighborhood were born in another country.

 Analytics built by: Location, Inc.